Different ways to pay your rent - find out what works best for you

 What if you get into rent arrears?

 Your Housing Officer will contact you in writing or in person to discuss your arrears.
-You can agree with the Housing Officer how to make arrangements to pay off an agreed amount every week.
+You can then make arrangements to pay off an agreed amount every week.
 If you stick to that arrangement, we will simply monitor the account.

 If your arrears do not go down, you will be in breach of your Tenancy Agreement and you may be in danger of losing your home.
 We will also seek to recover the money owed.
 We will take action through the courts and this will add to your debt.

-Getting into a situation where you are in long term arrears could affect your ability to transfer to another property.
+Getting into a situation where you are in arrears will also affect your ability to transfer to another property.

 Can I be evicted for rent arrears?

 Yes.
-Many people don't realise that although we see it as a last resort, we do evict people for rent arrears, even if they do have children.
+Many people don't realise that although we see it as a last resort, we do evict people for rent arrears.

 If I end my tenancy with arrears on my account what will happen?

-It is important to remember that you have to pay arrears before you can be considered for any new tenancy with us.
+It is important to remember that you have to pay arrears before you can be considered for any future social housing.

 How can you get current information about the status of your rent account?

-You can contact your Housing Officer by phone or email.
-We will automatically send you a statement of your rent account every quarter in the post.
+You can contact your Housing Officer by phone or email and we will send you a statement of your rent account.